-Windows 7 Image Creation
+Windows 10 Image Creation

-As with testing on Windows Vista, Norton Ghost was used to create a "clean" baseline image prior to testing.
-Our aim is to create a baseline image with the smallest possible footprint and reduce the possibility of variation caused by external operating system factors.
+A bootable version of OSForensics was used to create a "clean" baseline image prior to testing.
+Our aim was to create a baseline image with the smallest possible footprint and reduce the possibility of variation caused by external operating system factors.